Laci1953/Cowgol_on_CP_M/README.md

 The EXE folder contains the executables.

-The runtime environment is provided with a 512 bytes stack, larger than the original 128 bytes stack.

 See "Dynamic_allocation_in_Cowgol.txt" for details related to the use of dynamic allocation functions from Cowgol.

 The INCLUDE folder contains the include files and the library file cowgol.coo